nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to <u>list applicants (UC01)</u>.
 2. RecruitIn displays a list of applicants.
-3. User requests to delete a specific applicant in the displayed list.
+3. User requests to delete applicant(s) in the displayed list.
-4. RecruitIn deletes the applicant.
+4. RecruitIn deletes the applicant(s).

     Use case ends.